nestordemeure/letMeNERSCthatForYou/README.md

 * move away from Whoosh (keyword search) to remove he need for a `search.initialize` method

 * test removing from database with new refactor
-* find good default search settings

-* examine search ouput
-  when reranking, wha are he new scores? when hybriding, wha are he new scores?

 ## Developers